Ubiquiti Access Point Comparison

 The figures for latency show similar results between the Rocket 5AC Prism and the Rocket 5AC Prism Gen2.
-Additionally, the latency results between the Rocket 2AC Prism and the Rocket 2AC Prism Gen2 are comparable as well.
-Furthermore, these results indicate that all the Rocket Prism models analyzed maintain a low enough level of latency to provide an adequate experience for Internet-surfing and using VoIP services.
+The latency results between the Rocket 2AC Prism and the Rocket 2AC Prism Gen2 are also comparable.
+These results indicate that all the Rocket Prism models analyzed maintain a low enough level of latency to provide an adequate experience for internet users.

 Comparing Overselling Using the Oversubscription Ratio

-Overselling describes the practice of selling a service in excess of the actual supply of that service.
-Overselling is an intentional business strategy wherein sellers expect some buyers to not consume all of the resources they purchased.
+Overselling describes the practice of selling a service in excess of the actual supply.
+Overselling is an intentional business strategy where sellers expect that buyers won’t consume all the resources they purchased.
 As a result, firms in the travel and hospitality industries commonly engage in overselling.
-In this regard, ISP networks are no different.
-It is impossible for ISPs to affordably provision enough bandwidth that would allow every subscriber to use their entire plan rate at the same time.
+In this regard, ISPs are no different.
+That’s because it’s impossible for ISPs to affordably provision enough bandwidth to allow every subscriber to use their entire plan rate at the same time.
 As a result, without overselling, the business model of ISPs could not work.

 In order to determine the amount of a service being oversold, we can calculate its oversubscription ratio.